 - 1. The core team, study facilitators and coaches are the general supervisors of the student and responsible for the mentoring and tutoring of the student.
-The coaching is focused on the necessary continuity of engagement between the student, the program and the learning community; it pays attention to the personal situation and ambition of the student.
-The coaching is also focused on the personal professional development and innovation skills: reflection on and planning of the personal professional development.
+The study facilitator is focused on the necessary continuity of engagement between the student, the program and the learning community; they pay attention to the personal situation and ambition of the student.
+The study facilitator is also focused on the personal professional development and innovation skills of the student: reflection on and planning of the personal professional development.
 The core team, study facilitators and coaches assist the students to connect with and take responsibility for their personal process of development.
-Among other things, this is done by means of individual tutorials.
-During the intensives the core team is present to guide the block, to help to get the learning cycle started, to put into context the in-class activities, and to direct the process of group dynamics. - 2.
-The core team cooperates with the writing, artistic and research coaches.
+Among other things, this is done by means of individual and group tutorials.
+During the intensives the core team is present to guide the block, to help to get the learning cycle started, to put into context the in-class activities, and to direct the process of group's dynamics. - 2.
+The core team cooperates with the writing, artistic, research and mentor circle coaches.
 The student shows his progression in his portfolio.
-The core team and coach have access to the part of the portfolio where the student makes his progress evident.
-In every block the coach and student discuss whether extra effort is necessary with regard to the study progress. - 3.
+The core team, study facilitators and coaches (and assessors) have access to the part of the portfolio where the student makes his progress evident.
+In every block the study facilitator, coach and student discuss whether extra effort is necessary with regard to the student's study progress. - 3.
 The study facilitator during the first year are more active with the student and their studies.
 The student has the right to at least two meetings (study facilitator checks) per school year with the study facilitator.
-The student also executes a number of obligatory assignments with the study facilitator through-out the first year.
-During the second year the study facilitator acts only as an advisor when the student needs.
+The student also executes a number of obligatory assignments with the study facilitator throughout the first year.
+During the second year the study facilitator acts only as an advisor when the student needs it.
 There are no obligatory assignments or study facilitator checks.